quanted/hms_app/README.md

 # hms_app

-django app for hydrological microservices
+Django app for the HMS tech-stack.